ShubhankerS/RSS-feed-reader/README.md

 # RSS-feed-reader
-RSS feed reader in Terminal
+RSS feed reader in Terminal.

+Run the python file for the RSS feed reader.